mayurnewase/looking-to-listen-at-cocktail-party/README.md

 ![alt title](https://github.com/mayurnewase/looking-to-listen-at-cocktail-party/blob/master/assets/logo.png)

-This is Keras+Tensorflow implementation of paper ["Looking to listen at the cocktail party: A speaker-independent audio-visual model for speech separation"](https://arxiv.org/abs/1804.03619) from Ephrat et el. from Google Research.
+This is Keras+Tensorflow implementation of paper ["Looking to listen at the cocktail party: A speaker-independent audio-visual model for speech separation"](https://arxiv.org/abs/1804.03619) by Ephrat et el. from Google Research.
 The project also uses ideas from the paper ["Seeing Through Noise:Visually Driven Speaker Seperation and Enhancement"](https://arxiv.org/pdf/1708.06767.pdf)

 ## Compatibility